Access the UKCHIP registers of professionals who have met the assessment criteria.

-View the calendar of forthcoming conferences, exhibitions and other events of interest to health and social care informatics professionals.
+Events of interest to health and social care informatics professionals.

 The UKCHIP Education Quality Assurance Scheme incorporates a register of accredited qualifications, training and courses which have met the criteria which support registration as a health and social care informatics professional.

 APPLICATIONS AND RENEWALS OF REGISTRATION HAVE NOW CLOSED.
 PLEASE SEE THE ANNOUNCEMENT BELOW FOR FURTHER INFORMATION.